 - A U.S. Certificate of Citizenship (USCIS form N-560 or N-561)

-- A Certificate of Birth issued by the Department of State (DS-1350) or a Consular Report of Birth Abroad (FS-240)
+- A Certificate of Birth issued by the Department of State (DS-1350) or a Consular Report of Birth Abroad (FS-240) (copies must be of an original or certified birth certificate bearing an official seal.
+Copies that are not clear or do not show the seal cannot be accepted.)

 - A current U.S. passport